weeeihan/Sortafast/README.md

 n1 will be placed into a new array at index of (count).
 This process will be repeated and the new array will be filled up.

+For example 0 will always have a count of 0 because nothing is smaller than it. (consider only postiive numbers).
+So the 0th elementh of output array is 0.
+Yay

 That's it.